Building genuine Reporting & Impact Monitoring Process for Digital Learning Projects

 That’s me training a group of girl students, most of whose parents are factory workers in a village in Maharashtra.
 And like them, all of the class 10 students in this school and several others in Maharashtra would now be learning from their personalised learning tablets using Marathi medium digital content.

-While I was training, one of the girls in the batch was fiddling with her tablet when she stumbled upon the reports section.
+While I was training, one of the girls in the batch was fiddling with her tablet.
+That was the time when she stumbled upon the reports section.
 She told me that she could see her name and the video which she had just watched.
 She asked me what was the number in front of that.
-She was amazed when I told her that, that’s the amount of time she has spent in watching the video.
+It completely amazed her when I told her that, that’s the amount of time she has spent in watching the video.

 What she said next was both disheartening and encouraging.
 Here’s why.

 She said that next time her baba would scold her for only wasting time not really studying, she can show him these numbers on her tablet.
 And then convince him to let her continue her studies.
 She said, unlike boys in her village, it is tough for girls to go for higher education.

 But she was hopeful with the tablet she was holding.
 She felt it will further help her do what she wants to do in her life.
 While that was empowering for the young girl, for me it was a very powerful emotion of hope and positivity.